Rufus Wright

-Rufus Gerrard-Wright, known as Rufus Wright, is an English film, stage and television actor.
+Rufus Gerrard-Wright, known as Rufus Wright, is an English film, stage and television actor, and an audiobook narrator.

 Personal life

 Wright is the son of Major-General Richard Gerrard-Wright and his wife, Susan (née Young).
 He is the younger brother of Lance Gerrard-Wright, who was the second husband of television presenter Ulrika Jonsson.
 Both brothers attended Lambrook Preparatory School at Winkfield Row in Berkshire.

 Wright is married to actress Melanie Gutteridge.